nisrulz/android-utils/README.md

 + [wakelock](/android-utils/src/main/java/github/nisrulz/androidutils/wakelock/WakeLockUtils.java)
 + [webview](/android-utils/src/main/java/github/nisrulz/androidutils/webview/WebViewUtils.java)

 # Pull Requests
 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.
 Here are some basic rules to follow to ensure timely addition of your request:
   1. Match coding style (braces, spacing, etc.) This is best achieved using CMD+Option+L (Reformat code) on Mac (not sure for Windows) with Android Studio defaults.
-The code style used in this project is from [Grandcentrix](https://github.com/grandcentrix/AndroidCodeStyle), so please use the same when editing this project.
+This project uses a [modified version of Grandcentrix's code style](https://github.com/nisrulz/AndroidCodeStyle/tree/nishant-config), so please use the same when editing this project.
   2. If its a feature, bugfix, or anything please only change code to what you specify.
   3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
   4. Pull requests _must_ be made against `develop` branch.
 Any other branch (unless specified by the maintainers) will get rejected.
   5. Check for existing [issues](https://github.com/nisrulz/android-utils/issues) first, before filing an issue.
   6. Have fun!

-## License
-Licensed under the Apache License, Version 2.0, [click here for the full license](/LICENSE.txt).

 ## Author & support
 This project was created by [Nishant Srivastava](https://github.com/nisrulz/nisrulz.github.io#nishant-srivastava) but hopefully developed and maintained by many others.
-See the [the list of contributors here](https://github.com/nisrulz/ShoutOut/graphs/contributors).
+See the [the list of contributors here](https://github.com/nisrulz/android-utils/graphs/contributors).

 > If you appreciate my work, consider buying me a cup of :coffee: to keep me recharged :metal:
 >  + [PayPal](https://www.paypal.me/nisrulz/5)